 Subscribe to our mailing list

+We are still here!
 Let us send you tips for travelling through Myanmar and stories from the road …

-Nonetheless, while in the town it is worth visiting the Maha Bodayaong, from within its seven-storey tower you can look over a wide view of the town, the Thatana Pagoda up a steep staircase from the Muse Road, and the Myoma Market between Landmadaw Street and Thukha Road.
+While in the town it is worth visiting the Maha Bodayaong, from within its seven-storey tower you can look over a wide view of the town, the Thatana Pagoda up a steep staircase from the Muse Road, and the Myoma Market between Landmadaw Street and Thukha Road.

 More interesting is what lies in wait outside of the town … It is now possible to go on adventures up into the hills that surround Lashio.
 Trekking, mountain biking, and stand-up paddle boarding is all on offer.
 You can meet people from the Ta-ang mountain communities and enjoy picnics looking out over sweeping valleys.
 Free-swimming, water-fall jumping, and treks across paddy fields and along hunting tracks can all be arranged.